joelouthan/Theologicus/src/mark/mark00.md

 That said, that one little blurb in Wikipedia and knowing there was one (1) pastor who bucked against Rapture theology, William Hendriksen forever became 'my boy'.

-[^1]: Hendriksen, William (2007).
-Israel in prophecy.
-London: Wakeman, (Originally published by Baker Book House in 1968). p.
-16.
-[^2]: Horner, Barry (15 January 2015).
-"The Reformed Eschatology of William Hendriksen" (PDF).
-Future Israel website.
-Archived from the original (PDF) on 8 March 2015.
-Retrieved 8 March 2015

 <hr style="clear:both;">

 <img src="/images/commentary-mark-lane.jpg">The Gospel according to Mark: The English Text With Introduction, Exposition, and Notes (The New International Commentary on the New Testament)